cbolz/rhte-fy19/README.md

 # README

-This content was presented in the lab "CloudForms and Ansible Deep Dive" at the EMEA Red Hat Technical Exchange 2018 in Prague.
+This content was presented in the lab "CloudForms and Ansible Deep Dive" at the Red Hat Technical Exchange 2018.

 The lab is available at: